 * Explore the abandoned buildings

 * Family activities and events programme all year - check our web site for details

 A pioneering 360-degree virtual reality tour has been launched at the historic Geevor Tin Mine, opening up this part of the Cornish mining World Heritage Site for the first time to a wider variety of visitors of more ages and abilities.

 The VR “tour”, viewed through an Oculus headset, gives access to parts of the eighteenth century mine-workings and twentieth century mill, in their breath-taking setting upon and beneath cliffs near Land’s End, for people who would not otherwise get to enjoy all Geevor has to offer.

-With the new and final series of Poldark on our screens this summer, the tour gives a chance for even more visitors from far and wide to experience what Cornish tin mining - at the heart of Winston Graham’s series of novels - was all about and why the Cornwall and West Devon Mining Landscape was designated a UNESCO World Heritage Site.
+The tour gives a chance for even more visitors from far and wide to experience what Cornish tin mining - at the heart of Winston Graham’s series of Poldark novels - was all about and why the Cornwall and West Devon Mining Landscape was designated a UNESCO World Heritage Site.

 Cornwall Tourism Awards 2018/19 - International Visitor Experience - Silver

 Cornwall Tourism Awards 2014/15 - Art, Museum and Industrial Attraction of the Year - Bronze Award